Canada is an excellent place to take your Pilot Training and learn how to fly!

 In the Airline industry today, timing is essential.
 Sunsea offers highly desired flight instructor jobs in Canada, where you will earn and build single and multi-engine experience fast.

-Guaranteed flight instructor job interview upon successful completion of Sunsea Package – CPL+CFI + Job Package Program.
+Flight Instructor Job interview upon successful completion of Sunsea Package – CPL+CFI + Job Assistance.